 Ray, Winston and Egon all made an appearance.

 As you can tell from the pictures, RGB was without a doubt my entire life and I feel very fortunate to have such fond childhood memories thanks to those amazingly “real” characters.

-As I got older I started to play with other toys and develop other interests, but what really took over was my love for Star Wars.
+As I got older though, I started to play with other toys and develop other interests but what really took over from The Real Ghostbusters was my love for Star Wars.
 At about age 6 or 7 I would soon discover the toys and then later the films with the release of the Special editions in the late 90’s.
 Star Wars soon became a life long obsession and just like that, I had forgotten all about the world of The Real Ghostbusters..